Dr. Sharief Taraman, Medical Director, Neurology

 Dr. Sharief Taraman is board certified in Neurology with special qualifications in child neurology.
-He is a Health Sciences Assistant Clinical Professor at UC Irvine School of Medicine.
+He is a Health Sciences Associate Professor at UC Irvine School of Medicine.
 He is a Magna Cum Laude graduate of the University of Michigan having majored in Biochemistry.
 He completed his medical education at Wayne State University School of Medicine in 2006 and went on to complete residency training in Pediatrics and Pediatric Neurology at the Children’s Hospital of Michigan.
 Dr. Taraman is also one of CHOC Children’s Medical Infomaticists and works directly with the Chief Medical Information Officer to develop and implement technology to improve healthcare delivery and outcomes.
 He is also actively involved in the CHOC Children’s Medical Intelligence and Innovation Institute.

 As director of the Neurology multidisciplinary concussion clinic, he has worked closely with CHOC’s Sports Medicine Program and neuropsychologists to develop a comprehensive concussion rehabilitation program.